 - Relies on a rigorous and unbiased qualification process founded upon demonstrable skill, experience, and education

 - Encourages continued personal and professional growth in the practice of privacy, access, and data governance.

-PACC Professional Certification was the first national professional certification program in Canada that:
+PACC Professional Certification was the first nation-wide professional certification program in Canada that:

 - Recognized competence of access and privacy professionals in the private and public sectors